 What Is Distribution?

 Music distribution has a history as long as the music industry itself.
 In the past, even those who wrote sheet music used the services of printing scores and delivering them to shops.
 It was (and still is) the main function of distributors – to deliver music to stores.
+Music distributors assist musicians and record labels in getting their music into the hands of fans and consumers.
+They function as a mediator between the artist and music sellers, such as online music stores, streaming platforms, physical retailers, and radio stations, allowing the music to be distributed on a grander scale.

 However, in modern times, with the development of the digital music industry, most distributors have evolved from supply chain managers to digital infrastructure providers and rights administrators.

 Today not only mixing online is possible, but also independent distribution of your music production using web technologies.
 Making a song available to listeners around the world is as easy as uploading a file to the Internet.
 And yet, distributors are still needed.
+These distributors provide services such as music distribution, promotion, and royalty collecting.
+Companies may also offer tools and data for artists to monitor the popularity of their songs.

 How Distribution Works?

 Can’t a singer or composer do digital music distribution independently?
 In fact, independent distribution is possible, but it is far from always beneficial.
-Distributors are an important part of the record chain, taking on three main roles:
+Distributors are an important part of the record chain, taking on two main roles:

 - distribution of releases;